Programs and Documentation

 GNU General Public License (GPL) programs are free to use, and free to

 asked questions (FAQ).
-You must agree to the GPL if you want to make
+You must agree to the GPL if you change a program or

 - Character Map (Java, ZIP, 989